-Discharge of a pollutant means any addition of any "pollutant" or combination of pollutants to "waters of the United States" from any "point source," or any addition of any pollutant or combination of pollutants to the waters of the "contiguous zone" or the ocean from any point source other than a vessel or other floating craft which is being used as a means of transportation.
-This includes additions of pollutants into waters of the United States from surface runoff which is collected or channeled by man.
+Discharge of a pollutant means any addition of any "pollutant" or combination of pollutants to protected surface waters from any "point source," or any addition of any pollutant or combination of pollutants to the waters of the "contiguous zone" or the ocean from any point source other than a vessel or other floating craft which is being used as a means of transportation.
+This includes additions of pollutants into protected surface waters from surface runoff which is collected or channeled by man.
 See 40 CFR 122.2.